 Phone (502) 562-0050

 In and out of the courtroom, Diana L. Skaggs is on the forefront of new developments in the practice of family law and is recognized for her innovation in the field as well as her continued dedication to families, children and public service.
 She received the Louisville Bar Association’s 2006 Revell Family Law Award in honor of these commitments.
 Past President of the Kentucky Chapter of the American Academy of Matrimonial Attorneys, where she also served on the national Board of Governors, Skaggs takes an active role in professional organizations and frequently teaches other family law attorneys and judges at continuing legal education courses.
-She is A.V. rated by Martindale-Hubbell, listed in Best Lawyers in America in the field of family law and selected for inclusion in 2007 through 2020 Super Lawyers as being among the top 5% of family lawyers and for several years as one of the top 25 women lawyers in Kentucky across all fields of practice.
+She is A.V. rated by Martindale-Hubbell, listed in Best Lawyers in America in the field of family law and selected for inclusion in 2007 through 2021 Super Lawyers as being among the top 5% of family lawyers and for several years as one of the top 25 women lawyers in Kentucky across all fields of practice.
 The Kentucky Chapter of the American Academy of Matrimonial Lawyers honored her with its 2010 “Raising the Bar Award.”
-Her most recent honors were being elected a Diplomate of The American College of Family Trial Lawyers, a national organization limited to 100 divorce litigators, and 2020 “Lawyer of the Year” in the practice area of Family Law in Louisville by Best Lawyers.
+Her recent honors were being elected a Diplomate of The American College of Family Trial Lawyers, a national organization limited to 100 divorce litigators, and 2020 “Lawyer of the Year” in the practice area of Family Law in Louisville by Best Lawyers in America.

 Though the firm focuses on all aspects of divorce and family law, Skaggs concentrates her practice in complex financial divorce, including business valuation, trusts, tax, tracing of non-marital funds and integrated solutions for wealth management and preservation.